Why choose us?

 Quality is hard to assess online so a short-list of no more than three artists should be made with a view to meeting your preferred artist.
 If you try to visit all of the artists, you will find the process so time-consuming that you are likely to be daunted by it.
 The other two artists are there as a back-up just in case your first choice does not work out.

-When you meet the artist it is important to explore both the practical aspects of the portrait such as the number, length and location of sittings, and the aesthetic decisions such as the content of the painting.
+When you meet the artist it is important to explore both the practical aspects of the portrait such as the number, length and location of sittings, as well as the aesthetic decisions such as the content and style of the painting.

 Booking the first sitting